saphyr-rs/saphyr/parser/tools/README.md

 See the [dedicated README file](./bench_compare/README.md).

 ## `dump_events`
 This is a debugging helper for the parser.
 It outputs events emitted by the parser for a given file.
-This can be paired with the `YAMLRUST2_DEBUG` environment variable to have an in-depth overview of which steps the scanner and the parser are taking.
+This can be paired with the `SAPHYR_DEBUG` environment variable to have an in-depth overview of which steps the scanner and the parser are taking.

 ### Example
 Consider the following `input.yaml` YAML file: